-policy reforms to introduce transit arrangements.
+17. Trade Facilitation.
+ADB has supported a SASEC Cross Border Transport Facilitation Routes Initiative (TFRI) which aims to identify issues affecting trade along a given border point/route and design solutions to resolve them.
+The initial phase covered the Kolkata-Dhaka trade facilitation route, with three border crossing pairs: Gede-Darshana, Petrapole-Benapole, and Ghojadanga-Bhomra; the report has been completed.
+ADB is developing the Bangladesh SASEC Integrated Trade Facilitation Sector Development Program (TF-SDP) which supports policy reforms to introduce transit arrangements.
 Investment support will be provided under TF-SDP to develop border infrastructure at Sonamasjid.
 Transit arrangements with ECTS has been supported for various routes, applying lessons from the earlier TFRI; the study findings also inputted into the design of the Bangladesh TF-SDP, under which select border crossing points would be developed in a holistic manner.
 Under the Bangladesh TF-SDP, two border crossings are included for development in SC2, namely, Bibirbazar (with India) and Teknaf (with Myanmar).
 Operationalization of BBIN MVA will further enhance transit cargo.

-18. Economic Corridor Development.
-ADB-supported economic corridor studies are identifying opportunities for growth centers and investment needs.
-India's East Coast Economic Corridor (ECEC), which is along SC 2, is the focus of India's current ECD efforts, through its Visakhapatnam-Chennai Industrial Corridor (VCIC program).
-This involves enhancing economic linkages across industries and sectors through critical interventions comprising policy reforms and institutional development (at state level) and developing high-quality infrastructure to boost industry growth.
-Visakhapatnam-Chennai Industrial Corridor (VCIC) study has led to ADB's commitment of funding to the VCIC program in 2017comprising: (i) \$125 million policy-based loan for policy reforms and institutional development in the state of Andhra Pradesh; and (ii) \$245 million for developing high-quality internal infrastructure for identified industrial areas.
-ADB approved \$250 million loan for India's Industrial Corridor Development Subprogram 1 in October 2021 to expand multi-modal transport networks, enhance institutions for corridor management, and address skills gaps to support industrialization.
+Economic Corridor Development.
+ADB-supported economic corridor studies are 18. identifying opportunities for growth centers and investment needs.
+India's East Coast Economic Corridor (ECEC), which is along SC2, is the focus of India's current economic corridor development (ECD) efforts, through its Visakhapatnam-Chennai Industrial Corridor (VCIC program).
+This involves enhancing economic linkages across industries and sectors through critical interventions comprising policy reforms and institutional development (at the state level) and developing high-quality infrastructure to boost industry growth.
+The VCIC study has led to ADB's commitment of funding to the VCIC program in 2017comprising: (i) a \$125 million policybased loan for policy reforms and institutional development in the state of Andhra Pradesh, and (ii) \$245 million for developing high-quality internal infrastructure for identified industrial areas.
+ADB approved a \$250 million loan for India's Industrial Corridor Development Subprogram 1 in October 2021 to expand multimodal transport networks, enhance institutions for corridor management, and address skills gaps to support industrialization.
 In June 2021, ADB earlier approved \$484 million for the Tamil Nadu Industrial Connectivity project to enhance transport connectivity and facilitate industrial development in line with the regional economic corridor development plan for the Chennai-Kanyakumari Industrial Corridor (CKIC).

-19. The Southwest Bangladesh Economic Corridor Comprehensive Development Plan supported by ADB and presented to Bangladesh Government in 2017, proposed developing multi-modal transport spine running through key urban and economic centers connecting to key gateways, such as: (i) Jessore-Khulna-Bagerhat-Gopalganj-Tekerhat-Bhanga-Dhaka, (ii) Jessore-Magura- Faridpur- Dhaka via Paturia, and (iii) Jessore- Narail- Kasiani- Bhanga via Padma bridge.
+19. The Southwest Bangladesh Economic Corridor Comprehensive Development Plan supported by ADB and presented to the Government of Bangladesh in 2017 proposed developing multimodal transport spine running through key urban and economic centers connecting to key gateways, such as: (i) Jessore-Khulna-Bagerhat-Gopalganj-Tekerhat-Bhanga-Dhaka, (ii) Jessore-Magura-Faridpur-Dhaka via Paturia, and (iii) Jessore-Narail-Kasiani-Bhanga via the Padma bridge.
 The corridor will include two industrial nodes like Khulna and Dhaka covering six districts and identified potential sectors that will drive industrialization.

 20. Roads around Kolkata and on toward the border crossing at Benapole suffer from congestion which translates to delays in cross-border cargo transport.
-To supplement the road transport, investment in railway upgrading (particularly dual gauging of Bangladesh network) has been increasing.
-Further, SASEC Maritime Cooperation initiatives, which completed four studies identifying policy reforms, port infrastructure investment and connectivity projects worth more than \$30 billion, will guide future port development strategies for the corridor.
+To supplement the road transport, investment in railway upgrading (particularly dual gauging of the Bangladesh network) has been increasing.
+Further, SASEC maritime cooperation initiatives, which completed four studies identifying policy reforms, port infrastructure investment, and connectivity projects worth more than \$30 billion, will guide future port development strategies for the corridor.